Essential Details about VAT in the UAE 2024

 The introduction of VAT in the UAE has brought about significant changes in how businesses operate, particularly in respect of compliance and financial planning.
 Understanding the thresholds for registration, the applicable VAT rates and the implication of non-compliance is essential if businesses are to avoid penalties and ensure smooth operations.
 The differences in VAT treatment between Mainland, Free Zones and Designated Zones highlight the complexity of the VAT system in the UAE and the importance of seeking professional advice to navigate these regulations effectively.

-Sovereign PPG’s team of VAT accountants can assist clients with all VAT-related matters, from VAT registration and deregistration through to preparing and submitting your VAT returns to FTA.
+Sovereign’s team of VAT accountants can assist clients with all VAT-related matters, from VAT registration and deregistration through to preparing and submitting your VAT returns to FTA.

-If you need VAT advice and guidance, Sovereign PPG can also support you.
+If you need VAT advice and guidance, Sovereign can also support you.
 Whether you want to talk through the benefits and requirements for becoming VAT registered, the different VAT schemes available, or you want to understand how VAT is applied to services or products in the UAE Mainland, its Free Zones and abroad, we can help.

-Sovereign PPG can remove the administrative burden and stress of filing your VAT returns in the UAE so you can be confident that they have been submitted on time every time, and your business remains in full compliance with the UAE’s VAT regime all the time.
+Sovereign can remove the administrative burden and stress of filing your VAT returns in the UAE so you can be confident that they have been submitted on time every time, and your business remains in full compliance with the UAE’s VAT regime all the time.

-Contact Ali Nawaz Abassi
+Contact Ali Nawaz Abbasi

 Get in Touch